 - Children who are hungry have difficulty fighting infection.

 - Increased likelihood of social and behavioral problems in school.

-To fulfill our mission, our volunteer-driven organization supports four programs.
+To fulfill our mission, our volunteer-driven organization supports three programs.

 - BackPack Program